-Recently, a small business owner said, “I’m writing for my blog.
+A small business owner once told me, “I’m writing for my blog.
 But I’m not a writer and I don’t feel comfortable writing.
 Can you suggest what I can do to make writing easier?”

 For those of you who are not writers (and even if you are), I have two techniques that will definitely make it easier for you to write.